 There are other international agreements which relate to children and young people's participation in decision making processes.
-Amongst these is the United Nations Guidelines for the Prevention of Juvenile Delinquency (The Riyadh Guidelines), Article 50 of which calls for voluntary participation in programmes and plans, and states that "Young persons themselves should be involved in their formulation, development and implementation" (Article 50, Riyadh Guidelines).
+Amongst these is the United Nations Guidelines for the Prevention of Juvenile Delinquency (The Riyadh Guidelines), Article 50 of which calls for voluntary participation in programmes and plans, and states that "Young persons themselves should be involved in their formulation, development and implementation".

-The importance of participation as a distinct component of Scotland's response to The Promise and UNCRC incorporation is illustrated by its prominent position within the incoming

-National Standards for Youth Justice and the creation of a Participation and Engagement Strategy by the Children and Young People's Centre for Justice (CYCJ).
-Similarly, the Scottish Government recently commissioned a group of young people to help shape and define the next Youth Justice Vision and Action Plan, whilst the Secure Care Pathway and Standards Scotland were co-produced by children, young people and adults who had experience of secure care.
+The importance of participation as a distinct component of Scotland's response to The Promise and UNCRC incorporation is illustrated by its prominent position within the 2021 standards for those working with children in conflict with the law, and the creation of a Participation and Engagement Strategy by the Children and Young People's Centre for Justice (CYCJ).
+Similarly, the Scottish Government commissioned a group of young people to help shape and define the 2021 Youth Justice Vision and Action Plan, whilst the Secure Care Pathway and Standards Scotland were co-produced by children, young people and adults who had experience of secure care.

 Participation has featured in Welsh youth justice practice for close to two decades (Haines & Case, 2015) and is slowly becoming a feature of youth justice practice in England, reflecting greater attention and appreciation of children's rights (Case & Hampson, 2019; Smithson & Jones, 2021).
 That being said, there are still considerable challenges across the British Isles (Smithson, Gray, & Jones, 2020).
-This includes competing demands and priorities in a landscape contoured by managerialist and KPI-driven practice (Smithson & Jones, 2021), and a lack of structure (Smith & Gray, 2019).
+These include competing demands and priorities in a landscape contoured by managerialist and KPI-driven practice (Smithson & Jones, 2021), and a lack of structure (Smith & Gray, 2019).

-For many practitioners in social work the concept of participation may sound familiar to existing practice relating to client-centred practice, service user voice and other similar terms.
-However, including a child's views within Children's Hearing paperwork is, whilst essential, not a meaningful form of participation and does little to address the macro and structural factors that impact upon the child's life, nor is it an effective way to ensure their voice is listened to, as Porter (2019) has shown.
+For many practitioners in social work the concept of participation may sound familiar - similar to existing terminology such as client-centred practice service user voice and other such terms.
+However, including a child's views within Children's Hearing paperwork is, whilst essential, not a meaningful form of participation; it does little to address the macro and structural factors that impact upon the child's life, nor is it an effective way to ensure their voice is listened to, as Porter (2019) has shown.

-Whilst these steps are important, they are fairly limited in their impact or engagement of the child.
+Whilst these steps are important, they are fairly limited in their impact, and their engagement of the child.
 Rap, Verkroost, and Bruning (2019) point to a variety of practical and organisational issues that hinder true participatory measures being adopted within child protection and welfare assessments.
-Included within these are uncertainty over legal rights, practitioners' capacity and gatekeeping by adults.
-In a study of practice in formal reviews, Roesch-Marsh, Gillies, and Green (2017) report that children felt more able to participate in such meetings when they were comfortable those attending had been informed of what to expect, when they had some degree over who attended and where it took place, and when they had received support following previous meetings to understand the decisions that had been reached.
-As those authors stress, children's participation in meetings such as this is built upon on relationships and practitioners should strive to develop these in order to encourage the child's participation.
+Included within these are uncertainty over legal rights, practitioners' capacity, and gatekeeping by adults.
+In a study of practice in formal reviews, Roesch-Marsh, Gillies, and Green (2017) report that children felt more able to participate in such meetings: when they were comfortable that those attending had been informed of what to expect; when they had some degree of authority over who attended and where it took place; and when they had received support following previous meetings to understand the decisions that had been reached.
+As those authors stress, children's participation in meetings such as this is built upon on relationships, and practitioners should strive to develop these in order to encourage the child's participation.

-The developments noted above are set against a backdrop of greater policy and legislative attention to the role of citizens in the decision making process which affect them.
-The Christie Commission, for example, made a number of recommendations regarding the greater role for community participation in the design of services.
+The developments noted above are set against a backdrop of greater policy and legislative attention to the role of citizens in the decision-making processes which affect them.
+The Christie Commission, for example, made a number of recommendations regarding the greater role of community participation in the design of services.
 The Community Empowerment (Scotland) Act 2015 creates more opportunities for citizens to engage in debate over local matters, leading to the creation of National Standards for Community Engagement which applies to people of all ages.